-It was Bagot who eventually took responsibility for the generous offer to the French that led to the formation of the first Baldwin–Louis-Hippolyte La Fontaine* government in September 1842.
+It was Bagot who eventually took responsibility for the generous offer to the French assemblymen that led to the formation, in September 1842, of the first government of Baldwin and Louis-Hippolyte La Fontaine*.
 Acclaim for the governor from the French and Reformers, and disapproval from the British government and the Canadian Tories, resulted.
 Draper’s role in this upheaval was critical: in July he had begun urging Bagot that La Fontaine’s French bloc must be brought into the ministry if the governor were not to be placed in an untenable position by being unable to maintain a council acceptable to the assembly.
 Other councillors, such as Harrison and Robert Baldwin Sullivan*, were urging this course, but Draper’s advice was the most persuasive.
-Draper knew that if the French remained committed to Baldwin their accession to power would necessitate his own resignation.
+Draper knew that if the French remained committed to Baldwin, their accession to power would necessitate his own resignation.
 This he magnanimously offered, and advised as well that other Tory councillors be forced out.
 When Bagot still wavered, Draper and Harrison led the Executive Council in forcing his hand by threatening a mass resignation on 12 September.
 The following day, to La Fontaine, Bagot made his ultimate offer, to place four French Canadians and Baldwin on the council and to retire councillors in whom they did not have confidence.
 When Baldwin caused further difficulties, Bagot empowered Draper to read out in the assembly the extent of this offer.
 Most of the French members had not previously known of the magnitude of the concessions, and La Fontaine’s hold on his party was briefly shaken.
 A compromise was worked out and the new Baldwin–La Fontaine ministry formed in a way least damaging to the governor’s prestige.
 Draper resigned from the Executive Council (on 15 September) and from the assembly, and was promised a seat on the judiciary by Bagot.

 From an administrative or legislative point of view, Draper’s ministry could hardly be termed more than a limited success.
 Politically, it seemed to be a complete failure.
 Yet the attorney general was working towards something important which would bear fruit after his own political retirement: a modern Victorian conservative party.
 His plan was twofold – to placate the leading English-speaking Tories while he replaced them with Moderates, and to win the French bloc, or a substantial part of it, away from its alliance with the Reformers.

 In this last task Draper came remarkably near to success.
 There was no longer any hope that Viger or D.-B. Papineau would bring in any mass support, so Draper struck shrewdly at the weakest link of La Fontaine’s supporters, the Quebec City wing, which felt neglected by their Montreal leaders.
-Negotiations with René Caron, the mayor of Quebec and speaker in the Legislative Council, broke down when Metcalfe refused to eject Daly from the Executive Council and when the correspondence fell into the hands of La Fontaine who read it in the assembly in April 1846.
-Further negotiations conducted in the autumn of 1846 again came to nothing, but on this occasion Draper managed to drive a wedge between La Fontaine and his chief lieutenant, Morin.
+Negotiations with René Caron, the mayor of Quebec and speaker in the Legislative Council, broke down when Metcalfe refused to eject Daly from the Executive Council and when the correspondence fell into the hands of La Fontaine, who read it in the assembly in April 1846.
+Further negotiations conducted in the autumn of 1846 came to nothing, but on this occasion Draper managed to drive a wedge between La Fontaine and his chief lieutenant, Morin.
 In the spring of 1847 approaches were again made to Caron and the Quebec wing of the party, which in turn applied pressure on Morin; in his last approach Draper came closest to success.
-A substantial section of the French bypassed La Fontaine and empowered Caron to enter the administration if the “double majority” principle was offered.
-Acceptance, however, would have given four out of the seven seats on the council to the French, and it seemed a prohibitive demand.
+A large number in the French bloc bypassed La Fontaine and empowered Caron to enter the administration if the “double majority” principle was offered.
+Acceptance, however, would have given four out of the seven seats on the council to the French members, and it seemed a prohibitive demand.
 Draper was well content to wait.